DuncanRitchie2/window-bookings/README.md

 The brief also suggests generating reports with statistics about the work that different surveyors have done, or maps of the premises locations.
 This seems quite far beyond &ldquo;minimum viable product&rdquo;, but it would be an opportunity to use the latitude and longitude columns in the premises table.

 More importantly, I&rsquo;ve not deployed this app.
 If you want to try it out for yourself, you have to follow the installation steps at the end of this readme.

+The .env file contains the environment variables I use in development, including my MySql password.
+In production, this file would never be part of the Git history, and environment variables would be set for different environments (e.g. Heroku) individually.

 ## 🎞️ Screenshots